grelf-net/js13k/README.md

 # js13k
 This is my submission to the competition js13kGames 2022.
+As a zip file it occupies only 4.7kb

 It was written from scratch in 10 days.